 A Lonely, Complacent Place

 Making the best of the lonely environment of the fallout shelter is hardly easy.
-At least they try.
+At least everyone tries.

-Normalcy and even complacency begins to sink in.
-Of course, there is nothing normal about the situation and being complacent in a science-fiction or horror feature leads to very bad things.
+Normalcy and even complacency begin to sink in.
+Of course, there is nothing ordinary about the situation, and being complacent in a science-fiction or horror feature leads to terrible things.